 From the angle of international firms, this course explains the wide-ranging impacts of MiFID II outside of the European Union on trading, regulation and governance.
 International firms of all types operating in financial markets need to be aware of these changes, and their effect on both their business and the markets.

 Our courses explain the significant impact of MiFID II on financial services and its wide-ranging effects across the European Union and beyond, providing employees with the “why” of the changes imposed, which helps firms implement a culture of compliance.
-Our courses support Compliance functions across buy-side and sell side organizations through to the organizations outside of the EU who may think MiFID II won’t affect them.
+Our courses support Compliance functions across buy-side and sell side organizations to the organizations outside of the EU who may think MiFID II won’t affect them.